-CadenTM 6 mg / 2 ml

-[Adenosine]
+Adenocor

+Adenosine

-Solution for injection
+Solution for Injection

+[sanofi logo]

-1. Name of the medicinal product
+1. Trade Name of Medicinal Product

-Caden 6 mg/2 ml solution for injection
+Adenocor

-2. Qualitative and quantitative composition
+2. Qualitative and Quantitative Composition

-Each ml of solution for injection contains 3 mg of adenosine One vial of 2 ml contains 6 mg of adenosine (3 mg/ml).
-For the full list of excipients, see section 6.1.
+Each vial contains 6 mg of adenosine per 2 ml (3 mg/ml) For excipients, see 6.1

-3. Pharmaceutical form
+3. Pharmaceutical Form

-Solution for injection.
-Clear colourless solution
+Solution for injection Clear, colourless solution

-4. Clinical particulars
+4. Clinical Particulars

-4.1 Therapeutic indications
+4.1 Therapeutic Indications

 Rapid conversion to a normal sinus rhythm of paroxysmal supraventricular tachycardias, including those associated with accessory by-pass tracts (Wolff-Parkinson-White Syndrome).

-Diagnostic indications
+Diagnostic Indications

 Aid to diagnosis of broad or narrow complex supraventricular tachycardias.
-Although Caden will not convert atrial flutter, atrial fibrillation or ventricular tachycardia to sinus rhythm, the slowing of atrioventricular (AV) conduction helps diagnosis of atrial activity.
+Although Adenocor will not convert atrial flutter, atrial fibrillation or ventricular tachycardia to sinus rhythm, the slowing of AV conduction helps diagnosis of atrial activity.

 Sensitisation of intra-cavitary electrophysiological investigations.

-4.2 Posology and method of administration
+4.2 Posology and Method of Administration

-Caden is intended for hospital use only with monitoring and cardiorespiratory resuscitation equipment available for immediate use.

-It should be administered by rapid intravenous bolus injection according to the ascending dosage schedule below.
-To be certain the solution reaches the systemic circulation administer either directly into a vein or into an intravenous line.

-If given into an intravenous line it should be injected as proximally as possible and followed by a rapid saline flush.
+Adenocor is intended for hospital use only with monitoring and cardiorespiratory resuscitation equipment available for immediate use.
+It should be administered by rapid IV bolus injection according to the ascending dosage schedule below.
+To be certain the solution reaches the systemic circulation administer either directly into a vein or into an IV line.
+If given into an IV line it should be injected as proximally as possible, and followed by a rapid saline flush.

-Caden should only be used when facilities exist for cardiac monitoring.
+Adenocor should only be used when facilities exist for cardiac monitoring.
 Patients who develop high-level AV block at a particular dose should not be given further dosage increments.

 Therapeutic dose

-Initial dose: 3 mg given as a rapid intravenous bolus (over 2 seconds).
-Second dose: if the first dose does not result in elimination of the supraventricular tachycardia within 1 to 2 minutes, 6 mg should be given also as a rapid intravenous bolus.
-Third dose: if the second dose does not result in elimination of the supraventricular tachycardia within 1 to 2 minutes, 12 mg should be given also as a rapid intravenous bolus.

-Additional or higher doses are not recommended.
+Adult: